SMS One Time Password (OTP) - Is it SCA compliant or not?

 How JT Can Secure Your OTP Messages

-Fortunately, there is a way to implement SCA compliant one-time passwords over SMS without putting your customers at risk, and that's by partnering with a security provider like JT: one of the world’s leading telecom providers, with over two centuries of experience in keeping people connected and safe.
+Fortunately, there is a way to implement SCA compliant one-time passwords over SMS without putting your customers at risk, and that's by partnering with a security provider like JT: one of the world’s leading telecom providers, with over 120 years of experience in keeping people connected and safe.

 JT can prevent these kinds of attacks from occurring by checking for a SIM swap before a one-time password is delivered to the device, so your verification codes will only ever reach their intended recipients.
 JT can also provide a secure path for delivering these messages using our 300+ operator agreements and SMPP Messaging Hub, so you don't have to worry about messages being lost or intercepted along their journey.
 As with all of JT's security features, this happens instantly during every 2FA interaction, so your customers will never notice a delay.
 Unless, of course, JT discovers that the SIM has been swapped, in which case we will notify you as the OTP sender for further action.